Kerani

+Across 13 self produced albums, she has established a distinct body of work built on live orchestration, combining classical influence with modern production.
+Her music is defined by clarity, depth, and a commitment to real musicians over synthetic shortcuts.

+Alongside her recorded catalogue, she creates bespoke compositions for immersive environments, including light festivals and historical themed events.

 Biography

 Kerani, born in Belgium to Hungarian/German parents, lives in the Netherlands.
 She is the founder and head of Kerani Music, a music recording and production company.
-Additionally, she oversees Toon Zaal 11 an art gallery.
+Additionally, she oversees Toon Zaal 11 a contemporary art gallery.
 Both companies are based in the same location near Maastricht.